BlockDevsUnited/l-earn/Lessons/English/L_EARN/Contributing/LCon1:Contributing.md

 # Contributing to BDU L-EARN
-This lesson provides the information you need to know, to contribute to BDU L-EARN.
+This lesson provides all of the information you need to know in order to contribute to BDU L-EARN.

-All our lessons are organized on Github in markdown (.md) format.
+All of our lessons are organized on Github using a markdown (.md) format.
 These tools must be learnt first before contributing.

-Reward: 7.5 xDai

 ## Theory